Sorackb/niccage/README.md

 - Go to `chrome://extensions/` using `Chrome`;
 - Enable `Developer mode`;
 - Click in `Load Unpacked`;
-- Open the target folder.
+- Open the output folder.